ejeba72/armlite/README.md

 ***********************************************************************************************
 WHAT I'VE LEARNT IN VIM
 2023.nov.7 tue 1054mf
+"Learning to use vim is like learning to touch-type.
+Both require muscle memory, and both are fast and efficient!"
+-- Emmanuel Eni 2023.dec18 mon ~1800mf
+"If you enjoy touch typing, vim could be right for you! :)"
+-- Emmanuel Eni 2023.dec18 mon 1821mf

 SEARCH FOR PATTERNS
 - ":/pattern" or "/pattern" is used to search for the next occurrence.